The nominations for 2022 are now open!

-The Mental Health Matters Awards are NSW’s premiere awards recognising the achievements of individuals and organisations who have worked to improve understanding, awareness, service provision and the general mental health of communities in NSW over the past year (2018 — 2019).
+The Mental Health Matters Awards recognise the outstanding achievements of individuals, groups and organisations that have worked to improve understanding, awareness, service provision and the general mental health of communities in NSW over the past year (2021— 2022).

 Know someone doing excellent work in mental health?
 You can nominate yourself, a program you work for/with, or a program or person you know.